Ultraviolet Spectropolarimetry: Investigating stellar magnetic field diagnostics: Circumstellar magnetic fields using the Hanle effect in resonance lines

 The Hanle effect has also been explored in the context of circumstellar media.
 Even without magnetism or the Hanle effect, resonance line scattering can produce line polarization from scattering in circumstellar media and alter the shaping of wind emission profiles \citep[e.g.,][]{1998A&A...332..686I, 1998A&A...337..819I, 2000A&A...363.1106I}.
 Inclusion of the Hanle effect alters the line polarization in ways that depend on the strength and distribution of the magnetic field threading the circumstellar region. \cite{1997ApJ...486..550I} and \cite{1999ApJ...520..335I} used simplifying assumptions to investigate the potential of the Hanle effect for tracing the magnetic field in stellar winds.
 Using a last scattering approximation combined with the concept of the Sobolev optical depth, \cite{2004ApJ...609.1018I} considered dipole field topologies and the ``WCFields'' model \citep{1998ApJ...505..910I} for rotationally distorted winds \citep[wind compressed zone model,][]{1996ApJ...459..671I}.

 Figure~\ref{hanle3} shows an example of a radiative transfer calculation for the Hanle effect in the C{\sc iv} 155\,nm doublet.
 The profiles were calculated using the HanleCLE code, which was derived from the HanleRT code of \cite{2016ApJ...830L..24D} in order to model stellar envelopes and coronae in the last-scattering approximation.
 The two doublet components are indicated by the vertical lines for their rest wavelengths in relative velocity.
 The calculation is for an O~star at 30,000~K with wind terminal speed 2450 km/s (like $\zeta$ Pup) and a typical $\beta=1$ wind velocity law.
 For purposes of illustration, the wind is treated as spherically symmetric to highlight the Hanle effect with a dipole field superimposed.
 The polar field strength is 90~G at the stellar surface.
-Four cases are computed at field tilts of 0 (pole-on), 30, 60, and 90 (equator-on) degrees.
+Four cases are computed at field tilts of 0 (pole-on), 30, 60, and 90 (equator-on) degrees (again with the projection of the magnetic axis on the sky aligned with the positive $Q$ axis).
 Note that the polarization is produced entirely by the shorter wavelength component of the doublet; the longer wavelength component produces no scattering polarization.
 Best-case polarization levels at around 1\% over limited velocity shifts are easily measurable; overall, polarization levels at several tenths of a percent are produced at modest surface field strengths around $10^2$ G.

 Figure~\ref{hanle3} highlights ways in which the Hanle-effect diagnostic enabled by {\em Polstar} may be used to map the magnetospheres of massive stars.
 There are 3 main considerations: (1) the Hanle effect is typically sensitive to weaker magnetic fields when compared to the Zeeman effect, (2) for the commonly strong Li-like resonance doublets observed from massive star winds, one of the line components is insensitive to the Hanle effect (unpolarizable upper level), and (3) the Hanle effect has different responses for different lines, so a multi-line approach is beneficial.